David Abraham, Quality Resource Solutions Associates, UK

 Robert Müller, Boehringer Ingelheim, Germany

-This education course provides practical guidance through workshops on how to perform gap analysis, prepare plans for implementing systems and procedures to bring your organisation in compliance with the GDP regulations.
+This Live Online Training provides practical guidance to bring and keep your organisation in compliance with the GDP regulations.

-This three day tutorial has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems compared to the new requirements and planning and implementing the actions required.
+This two-day Live Online Training has been designed to bring you up-to-date with the current regulatory expectations and standards for Good Distribution Practice (GDP) and to provide you with tools and guidance to help you with identifying the gaps in your quality systems and planning and implementing the actions required.

-Managers and executives from companies involved in the distribution and supply of pharmaceutical products.
+GDP Compliance Managers and Responsible Persons from companies involved in the distribution and supply of medicinal products.

-- The new GDP Guidelines: What is it all about?
+The (new) GDP Guideline: What was it all about?

-- Background to development and revision of the new EU GDP Guidelines
+- Background to development and revision of the EU GDP Guidelines

-- A look into the crystal ball: What is the impact on industry and other stakeholders?
+- What is the impact on industry and other stakeholders?

 Quality Management System (QMS)